olomonos/grammarly-front-end-challenge/README.md

-It was a Frontend Challenge organized by Grammarly for the Frontend fwdays'17 Conference.
+There was a Frontend Challenge organized by Grammarly for the Frontend fwdays'17 Conference.

 ### Task: